yashojha87/atlassian-mcp-server/packages/bitbucket/README.md

 2. Create a `.env` file in the packages/bitbucket directory with the following variables:
    ```
    BITBUCKET_HOST=your-bitbucket-instance.atlassian.net
+   # OR alternatively use
+   # BITBUCKET_API_BASE_PATH=https://your-bitbucket-instance.atlassian.net/rest
+   # Note: /api/latest/ is added automatically, do not include it
    BITBUCKET_API_TOKEN=your-personal-access-token
    ```

    To create a personal access token:
   - In Bitbucket, select your profile picture at the bottom left
   - Select **Manage Account** > **HTTP access tokens**
   - Select **Create token** and give it a name
   - Set appropriate permissions for the token
   - Copy the token and store it securely (you won't be able to see it again)

 ## Usage